-- Urgent care trends in past year showed an increase in urgent care center (UCC) visits among millennials along with a decrease in primary care and emergency room visits.
+- Urgent care trends show an increase in urgent care center (UCC) visits among millennials along with a decrease in primary care and emergency room visits.

 - Although urgent care may reduce ER visits, there is little difference in the financial impact on the healthcare system.